top of page

 Chen Taijiquan is a deep and demanding system.
 While there are no shortcuts, there are countless detours: ways of training that feel productive, look correct, or even feel “internal,” yet quietly lead the body away from the underlying method.
 This is especially true when learning in the modern environment where context is fragmented and feedback is often limited.

 This section is dedicated to practical guidance for staying on track.
-The articles here focus on how to train: how to structure practice, what to emphasize at different stages, how to avoid common errors, and how to interpret traditional instructions in a way that actually reshapes the body over time.
+The articles here focus on how to train: how to structure training, what to emphasize in self-directed practice, how to avoid plateauing, and how to interpret traditional instructions in a way that actually reshapes the body over time.

 If the other territories of this site map the landscape of Chen Taiji, this section is concerned with the path under your feet; how to walk it steadily, without wasting years going in the wrong direction.